bboc/mdtools/slides/slides.md

 Groups are irrelevant for Deckstet, but each group becomes its own column in reveal.js.

-Slide decks are created and manipulated through four commands
+Slide decks are created and manipulated through four commands:

 * `mdslides compile <config> <source> <destination> [options] ` compiles Markdown sections into one file per group.
 These files may then be then processed by other commands.